-Everything We Know About Trump’s Ukraine-Whistleblower Scandal
+Everything We Know About Trump’s Ukraine Whistle-blower Scandal

 How has Biden responded?

-On Friday, the Democratic front-runner called for the release of the president’s phone call transcript:”If these reports are true, then there is truly no bottom to President Trump’s willingness to abuse his power and abase our country,” Biden said in a statement.
+On Friday, the Democratic front-runner called for the release of the president’s phone-call transcript: “If these reports are true, then there is truly no bottom to President Trump’s willingness to abuse his power and abase our country,” Biden said in a statement.
 Later that day, his campaign turned the issue into a fundraising opportunity, emailing supporters:

 “Eight.
 That’s how many times Donald Trump asked a foreign leader to investigate me and my family.
 It’s more clear than ever: We’re in a battle for the soul of this nation.
 And now, I need you – right now.
 Can I count on you to donate tonight?”

-On the campaign trail in Iowa on Sunday, Biden told reporters that Trump is “violating every basic norm of a president” and called for an investigation into his “conduct.”
+On the campaign trail in Iowa on Sunday, Biden told reporters that Trump is “violating every basic norm of a president” and called for an investigation into his conduct.
 He also said that he has “never spoken to my son about his overseas business dealings.”

 Speaking with Politico, Monmouth pollster Patrick Murray said that — although he does not anticipate that other 2020 Democrats will attack Biden on the Ukraine point — it is possible that voters could “start worrying that this could hurt him if he is the nominee.
 It’s ‘can Biden fight back?
 Will this hurt his ability to take Trump on fully?’
 And will it undermine that electability argument that he’s been making?”